tsileo/microblog.pub/README.md

  - Allows you to attach files to your notes
    - Privacy-aware image upload endpoint that strip EXIF meta data before storing the file
  - No JavaScript, **that's it**.
 Even the admin UI is pure HTML/CSS
+   - (well except for the Emoji picker within the admin, but it's only few line of hand-written JavaScript)
  - Easy to customize (the theme is written Sass)
    - mobile-friendly theme
    - with dark and light version